Multisensory Reading Clinic

 Phonological Awareness

-Phonemic or phoneme awareness - our conscious awareness that words are made up of sounds of the language.
-This is where the problems in reading and spelling begin - learning the sounds and processing the sounds of the language hence this is our first workbook
+Our conscious awareness that words are made up of the individual sounds of the language.
+This is where problems in reading and spelling begin—learning the sounds and processing the sounds of the language.
+That is why this is our first workbook and it is now available on Amazon.
+Follow the link below to learn more.

-Phonological awareness - the awareness of all levels of the sound systems of the language such as blending, scooping, stress patterns, syllables, onset and rime units, including phonemes and encompassing phonemic awareness.
+The awareness of all levels of the sound system of the language, including blending, scooping, stress patterns, syllables, onset and rime units, and phonemes.
+It fully encompasses phonemic awareness.

-Teachers and parents can create 5 to 10 minutes of fun and engaging daily activities for four years old children and older using the rank order of phonological awareness tasks below to help prepare students in learning to read and spell effectively.
+Teachers and parents can create 5–10 minutes of fun, engaging daily activities for four-year-old children and older by following the rank order of phonological awareness tasks below.
+These quick, playful practices help prepare students to learn to read and spell effectively.

 Phonological Awareness Students Tasks Rank Order from preschool and older